jkimlab/TAMA/README.md

 * Setting the integrated TAMA databases

         [ Download CLARK, Kraken, and Centrifuge databases ]
-        * 6 taxonomic ranks of database are provided for the CLARK (default: species)
+        * In the case of CLARK, the six databases of different taxonomic ranks are provided.
+          (default: species)

         ./setup.pl --db (or ./setup.pl --db --species)